DETAILS OF THE ACHIEVEMENT

 the world markets are quite high, their domestic mass production would

+be economically attractive.
 In cooperation with Tesla Blatná, Inc., a laboratory pyroelectric carbon dioxide detector was constructed on the basis of TGS single crystals doped with D-phenylalanine and tetravalent platinum.
 First results demonstrated the capability of the measurement of CO2 concentrations in the atmosphere with an accuracy of 3 per cent. |

 |